rlindskog/vueniverse/README.md

     npm install now-cli
     rm -rf ./db

-You will have to make run a database else where in paste the link to it in .prod.env DB_URL.
+You will have to make a database else where, I recommend the [Atlas free teir](https://www.mongodb.com/cloud/atlas).
+When you do, paste the url to the DB_URL variable in .prod.env

 Then run...

     now